majobot/bot/README.md

 This is just a simple reference implementation of the bot interface provided in [@majobot/api](https://github.com/majobot/api).

 ### Purpose
-The ```Bot``` interface is just used as a kind of facade for the ```PlatformClient``` management.
+The actual Bot is a kind of helper to manage the ```PlatformClient```s more easily.
-So an implementation features relatively small functionality, since the commands are the part which brings in the action.
+Some one responsibility of the bot is to provide proper credentials to a PlatformClient as it connects.